Web3Underbelly/AgenticRAG/README.md

 3. **Run the demonstration script**

    The example below compares the simple and agentic workflows.
 It assumes that environment variables from the previous step have been configured.
+Provide a search tool when you want to enable the agentic branch; otherwise the app operates in simple RAG-only mode.

    ```python
    from pathlib import Path